dtolpin/offtopia.net/content/posts/pages-per-visit.md

-C++-based implementation of Metropolis-Hastings to run much faster than in Anglican, however due to complex code having to go through tensor manipulations, the performance was quite poor --- Edward draws 10 000 samples in 350 seconds, more than 7 times slower than Anglican.
+C++-based implementation of Metropolis-Hastings to run much faster than in Anglican, however due to complex code having to go through tensor manipulations, the performance was quite poor --- Edward draws 10,000 samples in about 6 minutes, more than 50 times slower than Anglican.
 At the time of writing, the implementation of variational inference in Edward has a limitation preventing its application to our model.